Gash1987/flights/README.md

 - Out of scope:
   - Bookings

+## Issues
+Backlog should be registered and updated in Github issues tab.

+## Deployment
+Should be deployed to heroku since the first commit

+## Code Correctness
+Use rubocop ensure code is correctly wirtten.
+Rubocop rules should be provided.

+## Code Reviews
+You should create a new branch for each task (issue) and create a PR and assign `@dvarelap` as reviewer.

+## Docs
+Create `docs.md` where you put how to install, deploy and use your app.

 ## Tests
 I should be able to follow continous testing using CI/CD tools like SemaphoreCI, CircleCI, etc.

 ## Expected Results
 I should be able to search for a location and the start / end dates of my trip.
 The application should display real flight availability, you choose how (grouped vs non grouped, high vs low price etc).